About Korean search-and-replace

 Nope… The Korean search-and-replace effort failed!
 Apple in Korean ends in a vowel but carrot ends in a consonant, so the grammatical marker indicating that the word is the direct object of the sentence has to be changed from 를 to 을.
 Here’s how it should be written after the switch:

 And it’s not just the object marker; the subject marker changes too, as do other cases that are too nuanced to explain here.

-You can’t even be 100% confident when changing a number in the middle of a Korean sentence, since you don’t know if that number pronounced in Korean ends in a consonant or a vowel, which could affect things.
+You can’t even be 100% confident with search-and-replace if you’re merely changing a number in the middle of a Korean sentence, since you don’t know if that number pronounced in Korean ends in a consonant or a vowel.
+This could affect things, too.

-And get this...
-Even some English words that end in a consonant in English actually add a vowel sound on the end when spoken in Korean (such as “bus” and “golf”) and this affects the spelling if the English word is included in the sentence flow.
-(This is not unusual, by the way.)
+And get this… Even some English words that end in a consonant in English actually have an added vowel sound at the end when spoken in Korean (such as “bus” and “golf”) and this affects the spelling of grammatical tags as well.

-Anyway, have I given you enough reasons not to go tampering with a Korean text on your own using the search-and-replace function?
+Have I given you enough reasons not to tamper with a Korean text on your own using the search-and-replace function?

 Best-Practice Tip – If you’ve got to make a change to a term in a Korean translation, you’d better ask your translator (or at least a Korean speaker) to do it for you… and tell them to be careful!